ava-labs/ortelius/docs/api.md

 `disableCount` - Bool value = true will suppress counting in results, count will be 0 in results

+`enableAggregate` - Bool value = true will include aggregates for minute, hour, day, week, month, year (from aggregate cache - not real time)

 #### Response:

 Array of asset objects